wspringer/njoi/README.md

   }
 }

-console.log(joidoc.markdown({extra: envVariable})(schema));
+console.log(njoi.markdown({extra: envVariable})(schema));

 ⇒ ### name: _string_
 ⇒
 ⇒ The given name.
-Use the `NAME` environment
-⇒ variable to override this setting.
+Use the `NAME` environment variable to override this setting.
 ⇒
 ⇒ ### age: _number?_
 ⇒
 ⇒ The age.
 Defaults to `5`.
-Use the `AGE`
-⇒ environment variable to override this setting.
+Use the `AGE` environment variable to override this ⇒ setting.
 ⇒
 ⇒ ### tags[]: _string?_
 ⇒
 ⇒ ### address.street: _string?_
 ⇒
 ⇒ The street.
-Use the `ADDRESS_STREET` environment
-⇒ variable to override this setting.
+Use the `ADDRESS_STREET` environment variable to override this ⇒ setting.
 ⇒
 ⇒ ### address.houseNumber: _string?_
 ⇒
 ⇒ The housenumber.
-Use the `ADDRESS_HOUSENUMBER`
-⇒ environment variable to override this setting.
+Use the `ADDRESS_HOUSENUMBER` environment variable to override ⇒ this setting.
 ⇒
+⇒ ### address.type: _string?_
+⇒
+⇒ Use the `ADDRESS_TYPE` environment variable to override this setting.
+Set it to ⇒ either `condo`, `appartment`, or `mansion`.
+⇒
 ⇒ ### address.city: _string?_
 ⇒
 ⇒ The city.
-Use the `ADDRESS_CITY` environment
-⇒ variable to override this setting.
+Use the `ADDRESS_CITY` environment variable to override this setting.
 ⇒
 ⇒ ### education[].school: _string?_
 ⇒